Support for New Faculty

 Graduate Supervision Workshop Series

 As of Fall 2015, this series of six workshops supports the preparation of faculty for Approved Doctoral Dissertation Supervisor status.
-Over 120 faculty members have completed the series as of Spring 2017.
-Read the program description if you are seeking this status and apply for the next offering.
+Hundreds of faculty members have completed the series as of Spring 2024.
+Read the program description if you are seeking this status and watch for word from your Chair/Director to enrol using GoSignMeUp (typically we open registration 2-3 months in advance).

 Syllabus Builder Workshop